chrisrichardson/git-novice/_episodes/09-conflict.md

 Git detects that the changes made in one copy overlap with those made in the other and stops us from trampling on our previous work.
-What we have to do is pull the changes from GitHub, [merge]({{ page.root }}/reference/#merge) them into the copy we're currently working in, and then push that.
+What we have to do is pull the changes from bitbucket, [merge]({{ page.root }}/reference/#merge) them into the copy we're currently working in, and then push that.
 Let's start by pulling: